 In May 2011 Congressman Anthony Weiner accidentally tweeted a provocative photo meant for college student Gennette Cordova to all of his followers.
 He quickly claimed that his account had been hacked.
 However, the pic had already gone viral on the social web, and the controversy forced Weiner to resign from office the following month.

-Internet and SMS accessaltogether.
+In January 2011 protests escalated against President Hosni Mubarak's regime.
+The Egyptian government soon cut off Twitter and Facebook access, then shut off Internet and SMS accessaltogether.
 Soon social networks banded together to provide assistance and support to the Cairo protesters.

 The #OWS Twitter hashtag is nearly synonymous with the movement itself, which began as a protest against corporate greed and misplaced economic reform in the U.S. Occupy Wall Street has since mobilized countless forms of social media to aid its effort, inspiring similar efforts worldwide.